leanprover-community/mathlib3/docs/extras/conv.md

 to enter tactic mode and try `rw mul_comm`.
 But this transforms to goal into `b * c * a = a * (c * b)`, after commuting the very first multiplication appearing.
-Some more more precise tool is needed: the converter mode.
+Some more more precise tool is needed: the conversion mode.
 The following code block show to current target after each line.
 Note that the target is prefixed by `|` where normal mode shows a goal prefixed by `⊢` (these targets are still called "goals" though).